 - With a letter of protection: If you get a $50,000 settlement and your medical bills are $30,000, your attorney pays your doctor the $30,000 from your settlement before he issues you the remaining $20,000 from the settlement.

-- If there’s no letter of protection: You get the entire amount of the settlement, and then you are responsible for paying your medical bills with it.
+- If there’s no letter of protection: You may or may not get the full $50,000 because you have not yet seen a doctor and therefore you can't prove what your medical bills will cost.
+When the insurance company pays you, you get the entire amount of the settlement, and then you are responsible for paying your medical bills with it.

 Some people are surprised to learn that auto insurance companies don't pay for medical care as you go.
 You can't submit your bills as they're incurred - insurance companies expect you to front the cost and then submit everything at once after it's all over.
 Then, they might not even agree to pay everything back!